 Anti-government demonstrations began in March of 2011, as part of the Arab Spring.
 But the peaceful protests quickly escalated after the government's violent crackdown, and armed opposition groups began fighting back.

 By July, army defectors had loosely organized the Free Syrian Army and many civilian Syrians took up arms to join the opposition.
 Divisions between secular and religious fighters, and between ethnic groups, continue to complicate the politics of the conflict.

 What is happening to Syrians caught in the war?

-More than six years after it began, the war has killed a reported 470,000 people.
-Bombings are destroying crowded cities and horrific human rights violations are widespread.
+The war has killed more than 500,000 people in the almost seven years since it began.
+Crowded cities have been destroyed and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

-In December 2016, fighting in Aleppo City intensified and East Aleppo, the final stronghold within the city, fell.
-People, including some of our own team members, were forced to flee their homes and evacuate the city.
+In December 2016, fighting in Aleppo City intensified and the warring parties came to an agreement to evacuate East Aleppo.
+People, including some of our own team members, were forced to flee their homes and the city they had lived in all their lives, leaving their belongings behind.
 We met those who made it out with critical supplies in areas of northern Syria.
 Now, even more Syrians have been displaced.

-An increasing number of Syrian refugees are fleeing across the border into Turkey, overwhelming urban host communities and creating new cultural tensions.
+More than 3.3 million Syrian refugees have fled across the border into Turkey, overwhelming urban host communities and creating new cultural tensions.